-- Raise awareness among farmers and other stakeholders in the agricultural sector about the issues involved in climate change
+- Raise awareness of climate-change-related issues among farmers and other stakeholders in the agricultural sector

-- Help farmers and other sector stakeholders gain knowledge about the climate scenarios for their regions
+- Give farmers and other stakeholders a chance to learn about the climate scenarios in their respective regions

-- Develop profiles, identify the issues, and develop prioritized adaptation measures at the regional level
+- Develop regional portraits, identify issues, and prioritize adaptation measures

-- Train professional facilitators to take an active role in the project
+- Train professional facilitators who are active in the project

-- Create a tool to assess farms’ vulnerability to climate change
+- Create a tool to analyze farms’ vulnerability to climate change

-- Disseminate all knowledge gained at regional forums
+- Share the knowledge acquired in regional forums

-The vision of this project is to ensure Quebec farms remain resilient and competitive by building their capacity to take climate change projections into account in major business decisions, while contributing to sustainable agricultural development.
+To promote the resilience and competitiveness of Quebec farms by building their capacity to integrate climate change projections in major business decisions, thus improving agricultural sustainability.

 FINANCIAL SUPPORT FOR THE PROJECT

-The Agriclimate project is headed by the Conseil pour le développement de l’agriculture du Québec (CDAQ) and funded by the Action-Climat Québec program from the Ministère du Développement durable, de l’Environnement et de la Lutte contre les changements climatiques.
-The program is an outcome of the 2013–2020 Climate Change Action Plan.
-The CDAQ obtained three-year funding under the Quebec component for the period from April 2017 to April 2020.
+The Agriclimate project is led by the Conseil pour le développement de l’agriculture du Québec (CDAQ) and is made possible thanks to financial support from the Quebec government, under its 2013–2020 Climate Change Action Plan.
+The CDAQ obtained two successive rounds of funding under the national component for a total of six and a half years, from April 2017 to November 2024.